Type 69 tank: Development of the Type 69

-Deployment and teething issues
+Deployment and teething problems

 Despite these improvements, due to the large number of technical problems when operating the tanks, the initial batch of Type 69 tanks were returned to the factory.
 By March 1974, only 100 Type 69 tanks had been produced.
 The relevant departments in tank development did not have sufficient experience or knowledge, and the overly ambitious design requirements meant that a large amount of time was wasted.
 Compounding to this immaturity in the tank manufacturing industry was the on-going Cultural Revolution.
-The Type 69 took almost a decade of development but only resulted in a tank that looked only marginally different from the original Type 59 and was only significantly different in its firepower.
+The Type 69 took almost a decade of development but resulted in a tank that looked only marginally different from the original Type 59 and was only significantly different in its firepower.
 By the time the Type 69 went into production, other countries had already developed much more advanced tanks such as the American M60 MBTs or what would eventually become the Russian T-72.